linode/docs/docs/applications/project-management/how-to-install-redmine.md

         rvm use 2.2.3 --default

-### Install Passenger + Nginx
+### Install Passenger and Nginx

-[Passenger](https://github.com/phusion/passenger) is an application server.
-It runs your web app, and then communicates with the web server to deploy your app on the server.
-They have brilliant [documentation](https://www.phusionpassenger.com/library/install/nginx/install/oss/xenial/) on installing Passenger and Nginx on Ubuntu 16.04 with an apt repository.
+[Passenger](https://github.com/phusion/passenger) is an application server that runs your web application then communicates with the web server.
+The project has well written [documentation](https://www.phusionpassenger.com/library/install/nginx/install/oss/xenial/) on installing Passenger and Nginx on Ubuntu 16.04 with an apt repository.

 1. Install the Passenger PGP key and HTTPS support for the package manager: